• Home

 2.9 Free writing

-Figure 1: Analysis of co-occurring keywords from free responses asking about "problems with job hunting and entering graduate school"
+▲Figure 1: Analysis of co-occurring keywords in free-response answers regarding "problems related to job hunting and graduate school admissions."

-Figure 2: Analysis of co-occurring keywords in free responses to the question, "What are your thoughts about your current university life?"
+▲Figure 2: Analysis of co-occurring keywords in free-response answers to the question "What do you think about your current university life?"

-7) lamented the spread of the infection, expressing frustration toward society with comments such as, "It's unfair that only students can't go to school," and "I want people who are justifying their own outings and delaying the end of the infection to know that their actions are causing trouble for others."
-On the other hand, there were also comments such as, "A different approach to face-to-face classes is stimulating and has its own positive aspects (1st year, living alone)," and "I probably won't have many opportunities to stay at home like this, so I want to enjoy it while I can!
+7 is a lament about the spread of infectious diseases, with complaints directed at society such as, "It's unfair that only students can't go to school," and "I want people who justify going out and delaying the containment of the infection to realize that their actions are causing trouble for others."
+On the other hand, there were also comments such as, "The different format from face-to-face classes is stimulating and good.
+There are some good things about it (1st year, living alone)" and "I probably won't have many opportunities to be at home like this, so I want to enjoy it!
 (1st year, living at home)."

-Finally, I'd like to conclude with a comment from one respondent.
+Finally, I would like to conclude by introducing a free-response comment from one of the respondents:

-Changes are occurring not only in college life but in society as well, and I feel it's significant that various online initiatives have been institutionalized and implemented at universities with a mandatory force.
-However, with the future still uncertain, there are many interpersonal issues, such as problems that cannot be resolved by online learning or that the university itself cannot do anything about.
-I hope that the University Co-op will play a part in solving these problems and provide what only the Co-op can do.
+Not only is there a transformation in university life, but society as a whole is changing, and I feel that there is great significance in the fact that various online initiatives have been institutionalized and promoted with compulsion at universities.
+However, with the uncertainty of the future still lingering, there are many things that cannot be solved by online learning, such as problems with interpersonal relationships, and there is nothing the university can do about them.
+I hope that the university cooperative will play a part in solving these problems and that it will do something that only the university cooperative can do.

 End